My set-top box reboots itself

 I have an external hard drive

-If you have an external hard drive, you may want to try disconnecting it to see if your receiver's performance improves.
+If you have an external hard drive, you may want to try disconnecting it to see if your set-top box's performance improves.

-- Detach the external hard drive from the back of your receiver
+- Detach the external hard drive from the back of your set-top box

-- Unplug the receiver's power cord from the back of the receiver or from the wall outlet.
+- Unplug the set-top box's power cord from the back of the set-top box or from the wall outlet.

 - Leave unplugged for 30 seconds and plug back in.